KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 It would have been a pain in the ass to work out such a “complicated” layout so I thought about [Masonry](https://masonry.desandro.com/) but that’s kind of old school, right?
 In the end, I went with Isotope for layouting the items.

-> Isotope is the best JavaScript plugin I ever worked with.

 [Isotope](https://github.com/desandro/isotope) has to be the best JavaScript plugin I ever worked with.
 Developed by [David Desandro](https://v3.desandro.com/), **you can think of it as _Masonry 2.0_**.
 It makes complicated box-based layouts fully customizable and above all **easy**.

 The idea is quite simple: you define a container that will draw boundaries for the layout and Isotope will move all its child elements according to the available room.